This time of year, we always try to feature cookie recipes. And this year, we’re trying to expand our inclusiveness with gluten free cookies.

 * I've also used a different method - combined all the dry ingredients (buckwheat flour, sugar, baking powder), added the grated softened butter and the egg, and simply mixed everything and rolled into walnut-sized balls.

-This recipe comes to us from one of our favorite bakers, Leah Kuo, Lead Baker at Urban Pantry in Arlington, Virginia.
-Although Leah is among our posse of gluten lovers, she believing in baking for all tastes and dietary needs.
+This recipe for gluten free chocolate chip cookies is one you’re going to want to make, even if you aren’t avoiding gluten!
+It was created by one of our favorite bakers, Leah Kuo, (who, by the way, normally bakes with gluten).
+And although Leah is among our posse of gluten lovers, she believing in baking for all tastes and dietary needs.